vsirpuram/times-most-viewed-article-app/README.md

 yarn coverage
 ```

 This will generate a coverage report and store it in the coverage directory.
 The coverage report provides insights into the percentage of code covered by tests, helping identify areas that may need additional testing.
+Open lcov-report directory inside coverage directory and open index.html with a live server to see the test report.

 ## License